 27. Subject Matter Expert

 A subject matter expert has a vast knowledge in a particular domain.
 Perhaps he knows more than anyone else about programming in an old, outdated computer language.
 Perhaps he speaks a dead language, such as Latin.
-Then again, a subject matter expert could specialize in something as well-known as cryptocurrencies or 3D Printing.
+Then again, a subject matter expert could specialize in something as well-known as blockchain, cryptocurrencies (such as Bitcoin), or 3D Printing.

 In this era of consultants and information on demand, subject matter experts can do very well.
 A company may not be able to afford hiring a full-time expert.
 Instead, the company can offer a contract to a subject matter expert.
 For a generous stipend, the expert will consult and answer any questions for a certain period of time.
 It could be a day, a week, a month, or longer.